Contact lens eye examinations

 OrthoKeratoloy (OrthoK) – These lenses are worn overnight and change the shape of your eyes so the next morning you are able to see without glasses.
 The effect is transient and the lenses must be worn most nights to temporarily reshape your cornea.

-Advanced contact lens fittings – specialised skills and equipment required
+Advanced contact lens fittings – specific skills and equipment required

 Why choose Eye5 Optometrists?

-Fitting a contact lenses to someone who has had refractive or corneal surgery is a very special skill that few practices offer.
-You need to invest a huge amount of money into special equipment, training and contact lens designs before you can even start.
+Fitting a contact lenses to someone who has had refractive or corneal surgery is a very specific skill that few practices offer.
+You need to invest a huge amount of money into equipment, training and contact lens designs before you can even start.
 If your optometrist needs to wait for a loan contact lens fitting set to be sent to them, that is a sign that they don’t do this often.
-Both Andrew Godfrey and Jean-Pierre Guillon have many years experience in complex contact lens fitting and take the time to get things right.
+We have many years experience in complex contact lens fitting and take the time to get things right.

 We have fitted thousands of people in Perth with contact lenses after eye surgery and we have all the technology to do the best job possible.
 Every fitting is different and it does take time to do.